op-amp/python-cheatsheets/py-Data.md

 [0, 1, 0] in Tuple
 pos = Tuple.index([0, 1, 0])
 freq = Tuple.count([0, 1, 0])

 size = len(Tuple)
 ```

-1. `tuple.index(value)` returns the lowest index of the specified value or raise `ValueError` if not found.
+1. `tuple.index(value)` returns the lowest index of the specified value or raises `ValueError` if not found.
 2. `tuple.count(value)` returns the number of times the specified value occurs.

 **Iteration**